Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Gather students together for the start of the lesson.

-- Introduce your class to the concept of revision by explaining that it's a process that writers use to make their writing better.
+- Introduce your class to the concept of revision by explaining that it's a process that writers use to make their writing better and stronger.

 - Ask your students if they know what the word revision means.
 After some discussion, define revision as changing something to make it better.
 Explain that today, they'll revise their writing to make it better.